muratk5n/thirdwave/en/README.md

 Why is Bitcoin price falling when there is inflation?
 Aren't they supposed to be a "safe heaven asset", a hedge against "money being debased"?
-Looks like BTC is merely another risky asset just like most of those overvalued tech stocks, or, hell, the stock market itself.
+Looks like BTC is merely another risky asset just like those overvalued tech stocks, or, hell, the stock market itself.
 And as risky assets go down so does Bitcoin right along with them.

 ---